AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-remote-transact.md

 It's important to understand the difference between sending an XCM instruction sequence and receiving/interpreting it.
 Even though sending an XCM from `Astar` or `Shiden` might succeed, execution on the destination chain might fail.

-User must ensure that the destination chain supports the encoded call and remote transaction in general.
+A user must ensure that the destination chain supports the encoded call and remote transaction in general.
 It is possible that remote chain doesn't support remote transaction (it's blocked by them) or that only a subset of calls can be executed remotely.
 This doesn't fall under `Astar` or `Shiden` chains though.

 ## XCM Instructions

-Parachain is responsible for configuring it's own `XCM executor` and which calls it exposes to users, therefore it's important to make sure that not just anyone can execute any XCM instruction sequence.
+A parachain is responsible for configuring it's own `XCM executor` and which calls it exposes to users, therefore it's important to make sure that not just anyone can execute any XCM instruction sequence.
 To simplify the API via which smart contracts send the `Transact` instruction, we expose an **API** that builds a sequence like:
 1. `DescendOrigin`
 2. `WithdrawAsset`
 3. `BuyExecution`